 Devastation hit the popular Othello Tunnels hike and the roads to the tunnels has been destroyed.

-Here are the latest images from Instagram and YouTube.
+Here are the storm images from Instagram and YouTube.

 Mini explorers will get a thrill out of traipsing though the dark tunnels by flashlight glow and over the wooden bridges as the rushing river passes below.